 A lottery grant was awarded for three years to carry on the basic activities.
 Since 2010 we have had to apply for Lottery Funding year on year.
 Each round has become increasingly difficult due to the continued pressure and cuts placed on the Arts Council of Wales and unfortunately, the gallery was unsuccessful in it’s 2019 bid for funding.

-New applications for funding will be made in 2020 to secure our abilities to provide the vibrant programme of exhibitions, events and workshops we have re established.
+New applications for funding will be made to secure our abilities to provide the vibrant programme of exhibitions, events and workshops we have re established.

 If you are in a position to offer sponsorship or some financial support, please contact Harriet Addyman on Mobile 07917292774